Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 - Test the oven.
 Press a button on the control panel.
 If the display lights up and responds normally, attempt to exit Sabbath mode using the steps outlined above.

 A power cycle resets the control board’s software state.
-In many cases, this resolves Sabbath mode becoming stuck.
+This often fixes the issue when Sabbath mode becomes stuck.

 If Power Cycle Does Not Work

-If the oven remains in Sabbath mode after a 5-minute power cycle, the issue may involve a control board malfunction or a stuck button contact on the keypad.
-At this stage, consult your oven’s user manual to determine if a factory reset procedure exists for your specific model.
+If the oven remains in Sabbath mode after a power cycle, the problem might be a control board malfunction or a stuck button contact on the keypad.
+At this point, consult your oven’s user manual to see if a factory reset procedure exists for your model.
 Some Jenn-Air ovens allow a hard reset by holding specific button combinations (often Menu + Start simultaneously for 10 seconds).
-If neither the power cycle nor the manual’s reset procedure works, the control board likely requires replacement, which is beyond scope for most DIY repairs and should be handled by a certified technician.
+If neither the power cycle nor the manual’s reset procedure works, the control board likely needs replacing, which is best handled by a certified technician.

 F3 Error Code on Jenn-Air Wall Ovens

-The F3 error code on Jenn-Air wall ovens indicates a temperature sensor out of range condition.
-The oven’s control board uses a resistance temperature detector (RTD) probe located inside the oven cavity to monitor internal temperature.
-When the sensor’s electrical resistance falls outside the expected range—either too high or too low—the control board triggers the F3 fault code and halts oven operation as a safety measure.
+The F3 error code indicates a temperature sensor out of range condition.
+The oven’s control board relies on a resistance temperature detector (RTD) probe located inside the oven to monitor internal temperature.
+If the sensor’s electrical resistance falls outside the expected range, the control board triggers the F3 fault code and halts operation for safety.

 Common Causes of F3 Error

-- Loose or Corroded Wire Connector: The two-wire connector linking the sensor to the control board may be loose, partially disconnected, or corroded, preventing proper signal transmission.
+- Loose or Corroded Wire Connector: Issues with the two-wire connector linking the sensor to the control board can prevent proper signal transmission.

-- Damaged Wiring Harness: The thin wires running from the sensor connector to the control board may be pinched, burned, or broken.
+- Damaged Wiring Harness: Wires running from the sensor connector to the control board may be pinched, burned, or broken.

-- Control Board Malfunction: Less commonly, the control board’s temperature sensor input circuit fails, causing it to misinterpret sensor data.
+- Control Board Malfunction: Less frequently, the control board’s temperature sensor input circuit fails, causing misinterpretation of sensor data.

 How to Test the Jenn-Air Oven Temperature Sensor